A new theta cycle for $GSp_4$ and an Edixhoven type theorem: Theta operators

 in the notation of Proposition \ref{phi1}.
-Applying the action of ${\rm GL}_2(\bF_p)$ on $\E_{\uk}$ if necessary, we may assume $F_{r-1}$ is not divisible by $H_{p-1}$ by the assumption $\uk=w(f)$.
-As in the proof of Theorem 4.7 of \cite{yam}, by using the local deformation at some point, we see that $b^{(r)}_2$ is non-zero.
+Applying the action of ${\rm GL}_2(\bF_p)$ on $\E_{\uk}$ if necessary, we may assume $F_{r-1}$ is non-zero at some point of $S_{(0,0)}$ by assumption.
+As in the proof of Theorem 4.7 of \cite{yam}, by using the local deformation at some point, we see that $F_{r-1}c_{12}$ is non-zero and $b^{(r)}_2$ as well.

 When $k_1-k_2\in\{0,1\}$, we apply a similar argument to $\theta$ (see Proposition 3.5 of \cite{yam}) and (3.33) of loc.cit.. \end{proof}